-If you are a victim of an active ransomware attack, where files on your network are still being encrypted, switch off the affected machines immediately to prevent further damage.
+If you are a victim of an active ransomware attack where files on your network are still being encrypted, switch off the affected machines immediately to prevent further damage.

 To identify if the attack has completed or is still active, look for new files getting encrypted or disappearing.
-Looking at the date modified times on them may indicate how long ago they were encrypted.
+Looking at the date modified times may indicate how long ago they were encrypted.